Some Call It Loving: Plot

-The next day, Troy and Jennifer dress up and go out on a date to the jazz club, which is empty save for Jeff.
-Troy plays a song and dedicates it to the two people he loves the most: Jeff and Jennifer.
+The next day, Troy and Jennifer dress up and go on a date to the jazz club, which is empty save for Jeff.
+Troy plays a song and dedicates it to the two people who he loves the most, Jeff and Jennifer.
 When he comes home, he announces to Scarlett that he is going to take Jennifer away.
 He explains that he is having genuine feelings when he interacts with Jennifer.
 After so many years of the pretenses that he and Scarlett employ to amuse themselves, he is shocked to find that he does not want to create a false reality with Jennifer.

-Scarlett convinces Troy to let Jennifer stay for a while, in order to ascertain if his feelings are genuine.
-Back at the club after closing, Troy gets a waitress to dance topless as a cheerleader for him.
-He gives her a very elaborate premise about whom she is rooting for, and encourages her to make it more genuine.
+Scarlett convinces Troy to let Jennifer stay for a while to ascertain if his feelings are genuine.
+At the club after closing, Troy has a waitress dance topless as a cheerleader for him.
+He gives her a very elaborate premise about for whom she is rooting, and he encourages her to make it more genuine.
 She takes off her skirt and tries one more time, but Troy has gone home, where he makes love to Jennifer for the first time.

 Realizing that his feelings are indeed real, he takes Jennifer away from the mansion in the Sleeping Beauty van included with his purchase of her.
 After a little while away, they return to the mansion where Scarlett and Angelica don their nun costumes.
-Scarlett reveals that Angelica shaved her head in order to join their order.
-Troy puts on a priest costume, and Scarlett pretends to initiate Jennifer as a novice.
+Scarlett reveals that Angelica shaved her head to join their order.
+Troy puts on a priest costume and Scarlett pretends to initiate Jennifer as a novice.
 Troy is heartbroken by the ruse.
 He pours some of the sleeping potion into the wine that Jennifer must drink during the ceremony.

 Realizing that Troy does not want to keep up the pretense, Jennifer asks him why he does not want to continue the game.
 She explains that she wants to keep playing the game forever, as if she were a child.
 As she grows tired from the potion, Troy tearfully picks her up and carries her away.
 The film ends with Jennifer back in the Sleeping Beauty tent.
 Troy is now playing the role of the doctor, and Scarlett plays his nurse.